IgorSoupDev/TTF2Atlas/COMPILE.md

 - Once the installation is complete, you can verify it by opening the Command Prompt and typing `python --version`.
 It should display the installed Python version.

 ### macOS:
 macOS typically comes with a pre-installed version of Python.
-To check if Python is already installed, open the Terminal and type "python --version".
+To check if Python is already installed, open the Terminal and type `python --version`.
 If a version is displayed, Python is already installed.
 If not, follow the steps below.
 - Visit the official Python website at https://www.python.org/.
 - Click on the `Downloads` tab.
 - On the downloads page, you'll see the latest version of Python.
 To install Python 3, select the latest version that starts with 3.x.x.